MahmoodHB/A-Novel-Face-Frontalization-Method-/README.md

 Due to a lack of access to the original dataset, a generated image was used for Multi-PIE, and other datasets were downloaded from the links above.

-All The above dataset can be Download at: https://drive.google.com/drive/folders/1-Z2abMeiDUp9INvoEHeTqIeV-W6bKwB3
+Official TP-GAN Tensorflow implementation can be found at: https://github.com/HRLTY/TP-GAN